 Getting to the San Ysidro Border from San Diego

 How does one get to the border’s port of entry, you may ask.
-If you intend to drive down to Tijuana from San Diego, simply take the I-5 highway going south and follow signs for the International Border.
+If you’re intending to drive down to Tijuana from San Diego, simply take the Interstate 5 highway going south and follow signs for the International Border.
 Pretty simple stuff, huh?

 The 3 San Diego Border Crossing Locations